Our Services

 Is conspiracy more serious than supplying?

-This all depends on a variety of factors, including the role you have in a conspiracy to supply drugs.
+This all depends on a variety of factors, including the role you have in the conspiracy to supply drugs.

 If you are considered to have played a minor, subordinate role in a conspiracy to supply drugs, then the penalties may be less serious than if you were convicted of a simple offence of supplying drugs.